 Chiropractors look at the entire person—not just the painful problem.
 They view neck pain as unique to each patient, so they don’t just focus on your neck pain.
 They emphasize prevention as the key to good long-term health.
-In addition to these treatments, your chiropractor in Campbell may also recommend that you do some form of therapeutic exercise, which can help restore normal motion in your spine and reduce any whiplash symptoms you have been experiencing.
+In addition to these treatments, your chiropractor in the Campbell, San Jose and Campbell area may also recommend that you do some form of therapeutic exercise, which can help restore normal motion in your spine and reduce any whiplash symptoms you have been experiencing.
 Along with evaluating your spine, your chiropractor may order an x-ray or an MRI of your spine to check for any degenerative changes that could have occurred before your whiplash injury.
 These diagnostic images and the results of your physical and neurological evaluation will be used to help develop the best treatment plan.

 Whiplash is the more common term for an injury called cervical acceleration-deceleration.
 Whiplash occurs when there is damage to the muscles, ligaments, and even vertebrae of the neck experience rapid hyperextension and hyperflexion of the neck.
 When someone experiences this sudden force, which forces the neck backward then forward, the ligaments and tendons that hold the neck vertebrae in the correct position are injured.
 The vertebrae to change their position, which irritates the nearby nerve roots.
 Unfortunately, this can impair the function of the body parts that are managed by these nerves.

 Whiplash is very common and is mostly associated with car accidents, though can be caused by various activities, like contact sports, amusement park rides, or erratic dancing like head-banging or break dancing.
 There are also many different causes that can make a person predisposed to experience a whiplash injury, such as vertebral subluxations, arthritis, and a previous whiplash injury.
 The symptoms of a whiplash injury vary greatly depending on the severity.
 Some common symptoms include: